780127154zdf/C_Plus_Plus_Test/README.md

 add two string, which is integer(may be negative), and return the sum.
 ## exercise2
 add two string, which is non-negative and floating.
+## exercise2
+add two floating string, one of which can be interger.